 And who can blame them – the few?

-I mean – the wealth, the power, the lifestyle.
-What’s not to like, to want to hang on to – whatever the lies, propaganda, skulduggery, trickery, force, restrictive laws and brutality it takes?
-No matter, the struggles, deprivation, depression and mental anguish wrought on countless, hapless others?
+I mean – the wealth, the power, the lifestyle – what’s not to like, to want to hang on to – whatever the lies, propaganda, skullduggery, trickery, force, restrictive laws and brutality it takes?
+No matter the struggles, deprivation, depression and mental anguish wrought upon countless swathes of the many?